Season 1, Episode 4

-Pete's professional and personal lives become more complicated as he struggles to assert power in both.
-While facing pressure from his wife regarding a new apartment, he further alienates Don and endangers his own position at Sterling Cooper.
+While facing pressure from his wife regarding a new apartment, Pete further alienates Don and endangers his own position at Sterling Cooper.